minlanyu/cs145-site/README.md

 - TF Office Hours:
 - Prerequisite: There are no official prerequisites.
 Recommended prep: system programming at the level of CS 61.

+  ### Note: We are in the process of adjusting course projects (which significantly reduces the amount of P4 programming this year)

 ## Textbook
 - This course covers both basic networking concepts and advanced cloud networking concepts.
 - For basic networking concepts, you can refer to the textbook (K&R): Computer Networking: A Top-Down Approach, by Jim Kurose and Keith Ross.
 The latest edition is the 8th edition.
 Earlier editions are fine.
 The numbers in the syllabus are based on the 7th edition.